What is the difference between CBD and CBD-A?

 CBD-A is a precursor to CBD

 There are many steps in cannabinoid synthase.
-The compounds in the hemp inflorescence form cannabigeric acid, which forms various cannabinoid acids, such as cannabidiolic acid (CBD -A).
-In general, CBD-A is considered inactive and decarboxylated CBD is considered active, but current research indicates that CBD-A would not be as useless as previously thought.
+The compounds in hemp flowers form cannabigerolic acid (CBGA), from which various cannabinoid acids are formed, such as cannabidiol acid (CBDA).
+In general, CBDA is considered inactive and decarboxylated CBD is active, but current research shows that CBDA is not as useless as previously thought.
 As it warms up and ages, cannabinoid acids break down into cannabinoids.
 This process is called decarboxylation.
 Acidic cannabinoids are specified in the -a (acid) appendix.
 Raw hemp is non-decarboxylated.

 CBD-A (cannabidiol acid) possibly more effective than CBD (cannabidiol)?